 Each year, the REACH Board selects members who reside within the foundation’s service area to fill seats on the 17-member board.
 Nominees can be identified in several ways.
 The REACH Community Advisory Committee leads this process by identifying individuals with community and board governance experience, and an understanding of and commitment to health issues.
 Board members also seek out potential applicants, and the foundation issues an annual public notice of the process and timeline for accepting applications.

-Applications for 2019 will be accepted in the fall with a deadline of December 13, 2018.
-Interested individuals are encouraged to review the Directors Qualification Requirements prior to completing the application form.
+Applications for 2019 will be accepted in the fall with a deadline of November 29, 2018.
+Interested individuals are encouraged to contact REACH President and CEO Brenda Sharpe for additional information on the nominations process.

 The Community Advisory Committee (CAC) is a governmentally appointed 13-member advisory body charged with identifying and nominating qualified candidates for the Board of Directors.
 CAC members reside within the foundation’s three Kansas counties.